Boom, bust, before the boom, and then the bust

 But fortune has come and gone before.

-Locally, it brings to mind the idea that we once had our “gusher” in this area, and along with it, our own “oil and gas patch.”
+Locally, it brings to mind the idea that we once had our “gusher” in the Pikes Peak area, and along with it, our own “oil and gas patch.”

 “The first whispers of oil in Old Colorado City were heard as early as the 1880s and were ephemeral and delicate but insistent,” wrote Inez Hunt in the first Occasional Papers produced by the Pikes Peak Posse in 1979.